Geometric analysis of the Yang-Mills-Higgs-Dirac model: Regularity of weak solutions

 The spinor along the section~$\phi$ is now locally a spinor along the map~$u\colon B_1(0)\to N$, and with respect to a local (normal) coordinate system~$(y^i)$ the spinorial field takes the form

 A basis for~$\g$ is denoted by~$(\epsilon_a)$, $1\le a \le \dim G$, with dual basis~$\epsilon^a$.
 Then~$(A,u,\psi)$ satisfies the equations in~\eqref{eq:EL-global} weakly on~$B_1(0)$:

 Thanks to Theorem~\ref{thm:Uhlenbeck Coulomb gauge}, by applying a Coulomb gauge if necessary, we may assume from the beginning that the local trivialization is chosen such that~$\dd^* A=0$.
-Therefore, the left hand side of the equation for~$A$ can be rewritten as

-and the system now is elliptic of mixed orders.
-One key observation is that after such a local gauge transformation, the equation for~$A$ becomes \emph{elliptic} and \emph{subcritical}, which allows us to improve the regularity of weak solutions.
-We sketch it here for completeness.
+This is possible since along such a rescaling the energy for~$u$ is preserved while the energy for~$A$ is decreased.
+Therefore,~$A$ satisfies a local Laplace equation which is elliptic.